November 11

 A few of the most-favorited Veterans Day ideas ERG leaders are running this year.
 Open ERGs.io to browse the full library — filtered, saveable, and bookable with vendors.

-Opendoor Veterans ERG Honors Service at Phoenix Veterans Day Parade
+Opendoor Veterans ERG Participates in Phoenix Veterans Parade Honoring Military Service Members

-Opendoor Veterans ERG Honors Service at Phoenix Veterans Day Parade
+Opendoor Veterans ERG Participates in Phoenix Veterans Parade Honoring Military Service Members

 Quanex proudly recognizes and celebrates the nearly 200 veterans who are part of #TeamQuanex.
 In honor of Veterans Day, the Veterans Employee Resource Group led a companywide initiative to express appreciation for the service and sacrifices made by veteran employees.
 Each registered veteran received a custom Quanex shirt as a symbol of gratitude, while multiple facilities hosted special on-site celebrations throughout the day.
 From shared meals and desserts to small gifts and team gatherings, the events created meaningful moments of connection and recognition across the organization.
 These celebrations reflect Quanex’s ongoing commitment to supporting veterans—not just on Veterans Day, but every day.
 By acknowledging service, fostering community, and creating spaces where veterans feel valued and respected, Quanex continues to strengthen an inclusive culture where employees are truly part of something bigger.